 Some things are not allowed, and will be removed without discussion if they are brought to the attention of the npm registry admins, including but not limited to:

-If you see bad behavior like this, please report it right away.
+If you see bad behavior like this, please report it to [email protected] right away.
+You are never expected to resolve abusive behavior on your own.
+We are here to help.